bluss/virtualenv-rye-discovery/README.md

-Note: This works is contributed to the community by implementing a solution and sharing it, long term maintainership is uncertain.
+Note: This work is contributed to the community by implementing a solution and sharing it, long term maintainership is uncertain.

 # virtualenv-rye-discovery